dslab-epfl/svshi/CONTRIBUTING.md

 As for the IO Types, if the KNX Datatype is not known for a physical communication object, the `verifier` gives a warning to the developer.
 Otherwise, KNX Datatypes must be **equal**.

-##### Mututal KNX datatypes
+##### Mutual KNX datatypes

 This stage performs the KNX Datatype check just as the previous ones but between prototypical device channels that are linked to the same physical device's communication object.

 #### python.static.Verifier

-This stage verifies that Python applications preserve the invariants.
+This stage verifies that Python applications preserve the invariants specified by the app developer.

 In each Python application, the developer can fill 2 functions: `iteration()` and `invariant()`.
 Both of these functions can access the devices.
 - `invariant` returns a `bool` and represents an invariant that the KNX system's state should always satisfy
-- `iteration` is called everytime the state of one of the devices the applications uses changes.
+- `iteration` is called everytime the state of one of the applications' devices changes.
 It represents the state modification function.

 The static verification done at this stage verifies using [CrossHair](https://github.com/pschanely/CrossHair) that, given a valid state of the KNX installation (i.e., that satisfies the invariants of ALL applications installed or being installed), it cannot return a state that violates one of these invariants.

 To do so, this stage calls the `verification` module written in Python that transforms the code and prepare two versions of it: one used for the verification and one used later by the runtime module.

-The code modification consists, in a nutshell, to:
+The code modification consists, in a nutshell, in:
-- add a `PhysicalState` instance as argument of `iteration` and `invariant` functions
+- Adding a `PhysicalState` instance as argument of `iteration` and `invariant` functions
-- add an instance of the corresponding type as argument of `iteration` function for each `unchecked` function
+- Adding an instance of the corresponding type as argument of `iteration` function for each `unchecked` function.
+The type used for the instance is the return type of the `unchecked` function.
 - Adding a CrossHair contract to `iteration` containing:
   - one precondition for all `invariant` function of installed or being installed applications
   - one precondition for all postconditions of the `unchecked` functions